SSC exams

 • Questions asked in Previous years and how quickly answer multiple choice questions.

-• Keep making notes for each topic and subject read so that candidates can quickly refer and prepare.
+• Keep making notes for each topic and subject read so that candidates can quickly refer to and prepare.

 SSC Tax 2022 exam is for the post of tax assistant (group “C” Non-gazetted, ministerial post) in commissionerates of the Central Board of Direct Taxes – CBDT and Central Board of Excise & Customs – CBEC.